edshee/mlserver-example/README.md

 Now that our model is up and running.
 Let's send some requests to see it in action.

-To make predictions on our model, we need to send requests to the following URL:
+To make predictions on our model, we need to send a POST request to the following URL:

 `http://localhost:8080/v2/models/<MODEL_NAME>/versions/<VERSION>/infer`

-That means to access our scikit-learn model we need to replace the `MODEL_NAME` with `fashion-sklearn` and `VERSION` with `v1`.
+That means to access our scikit-learn model that we trained earlier, we need to replace the `MODEL_NAME` with `fashion-sklearn` and `VERSION` with `v1`.

 The code below shows how to import the test data, make a request to the model server and then compare the result with the actual label: